Pier-Two/lantern/README.md

 # Lantern

-Lantern is the C reference client for the Ream Lean consensus network.
+Lantern is a C implementation for Lean consensus.
 It implements gossip, fork-choice, state transition, and storage against the Devnet containers defined in [`tools/leanSpec`](../tools/leanSpec).